 5. Set an appropriate bedtime can help improve your child’s sleep

-So knowing how much sleep your child needs can have an impact on how will they wake up.
+So knowing how much sleep your child needs can have an impact on how they will wake up.

 6. Focus on your kid’s relaxation and provide protection from fears

 In addition, nightmares and fears are common in children.
 This is why it is your role to provide them protection.
-You can do this by purchasing a special toy that could protect them from imaginary ‘monsters’.
+You can do this by purchasing a special toy that could protect them from imaginary ‘monsters.’

 7. Give your kid a bath before sleep